 I rested the mirror on the wooden strip.
 I temporarily screwed washers in the top of mirror to hold in place.
 I then glued and nailed the same strip of wood around the mirror.

-I glued and nailed moulding around the mirror and added a wood trim frame on lower part of door.
+I glued and nailed molding around the mirror and added a wood trim frame on lower part of door.
 Glued moulding for added strength to hold mirror in place

 Please note because I have opted to keep the trim i Haven’t found a barn door latch that will work.
 I could use a hook and eye closure but I prefer not to.
 For me, if the door is closed it’s in use.
 Because there is a clearance issue you cannot use a regular handle on the bathroom side of the door.
 I opted for a back plate of a cabinet knob.
 Didn’t use the knob.
 Just the back plate.
 Just enough of an edge to open and close the door.
 I realize this may not work for everyone.

-Mitered baseboard moulding to create a frame and nailed it right into wall.
+Mitered baseboard molding to create a frame and nailed it right into wall.
 Couldnt use a regular frame because the door wouldn’t clear.

 Mitered corners of frame.
-Please see my other post for tutorial on making a picture frame from mouldings.
+Please see my other post for tutorial on making a picture frame from molding.